EllisBale/movie_portal/README.md

 #### Research

-For this project, I looked at popular cinema websites such as Vue, Odeon and Cineworld.
-When looking at these websites I noticed a common trend in which all of the websites had a landing page with hero carousel images.
-They would include current movies showing in cinemas which would seem to grab a user's attention.
-It would benefit my website to have a carousel hero images on my landing page as it will show the user what the website is about.
-Most of the websites I visited had a dark theme to it to match the cinematic tone which makes it immersive.
-From this I will be using more dark tones for this project.
+For this project, I researched popular cinema websites such as **Vue, Odeon and Cineworld**.
+When looking at these websites, I noticed a common trend in which all of the websites had a landing page with **hero carousel images**.
+They would include **current movies showing in cinemas** which would seem to grab a user's attention.
+It would benefit my website to have a **carousel hero images** on my landing page, as it will show the user what the website is about.
+Most of the websites I visited had a **dark theme** to it to match the **cinematic tone**, which makes it immersive.
+From this I will be using more **dark tones** for this project.

 **Websites Visited:**